What Is Cotton Fever? | Causes and Symptoms of Cotton Fever

 How Is Cotton Fever Treated?

-If someone develops the symptoms above, there are several treatment options available.
-Generally, this is a condition that is self-limited.
-That means that the condition will generally resolve itself without any extensive intervention.
+If someone develops the symptoms above, several treatment options are available.
+This condition is generally self-limited, meaning that it will generally resolve itself without any extensive intervention.

-As a result, the treatment of cotton fever usually focuses on treating the symptoms above.
-By making the person more comfortable as the symptoms dissipate, you can maximize the chances of making a full recovery.
+As a result, cotton fever treatment usually focuses on treating the symptoms above.
+Making the person more comfortable as the symptoms dissipate can maximize the chances of fully recovering.

 Generally, the condition goes away in about 12 hours.
-Antibiotics are usually not needed to address the fever, and there might not even be an infection present.
-Keep in mind that the symptoms are a manifestation of the immune response, regardless of whether there is actually bacteria present in the bloodstream.
+Antibiotics are usually unnecessary to address the fever, and an infection might not even be present.
+Keep in mind that the symptoms are a manifestation of the immune response, regardless of whether bacteria are present in the bloodstream.

 Some of the most popular treatment options include:

-It is important for everyone to be monitored as cotton fever runs its course.
-Remember that this is a condition that manifests shortly after using IV drugs, and there are other complications that might develop that could warrant intervention.
+Everyone needs to be monitored as cotton fever runs its course.
+Remember that this condition manifests shortly after using IV drugs, and other complications might develop that could warrant intervention.

 Drug injection can cause a variety of medical complications, but it is also important to address the underlying reason why someone might be using IV drugs.
 That means mental health treatment that focuses on the treatment of substance abuse and addiction.